Do Perfumes Go Off? How to Tell If Perfume Has Expired

 One of the first signs that a chemical change has happened is that the liquid changes colour.
 Sometimes the colour of the perfume gets darker, which can be difficult to judge if you haven't looked at the bottle for a while.
 Sometimes the liquid takes on a milky appearance.
 If so you may also see a milky layer on the bottom, where some of the particles have settled.
 If this change hasn't occurred, there is another obvious way to tell if the perfume has expired.

-This is the most obvious sign.
+Yes it does.
+This is the most obvious sign that your perfume has turned bad.
 When you spray it on, you probably won't like the smell of out-of-date perfume.

 Now, depending on the type of perfume, there can be differences in smell when they expire.
 Personally, I have found that Eau De Toilette sprays tend to smell more like alcohol as they age.
 Let's face it, you don't want to walk around smelling like you've been drinking, especially first thing in the morning!
 On the other hand, Eau De Parfum sprays tend to take on an almost spicy, curry-like smell.
 Then again, some perfumes simply lose their strength.
 It's hard to describe, but I assure you, you will notice the difference from the usual smell!